kmohrf/node-fontdump/README.md

 `targetDirectory`: the directory font and css files should be saved to

 `webDirectory`: the path that should be prepended to the font file URL.

+`includeLegacyFormats`: when truthy fontdump will download legacy formats like EOT, SVG, and TTF.